AI, Jobs, and the Automation Trap: Where Is HCI?: Conclusion

 \section{Conclusion}

+Our analysis demonstrates a systemic disconnect between HCI's augmentation-oriented ethos and AI’s current automation-first trajectory.
+While HCAI has emerged as a compelling framework, the path from design principle to industrial deployment remains unclear.
+Part of the challenge lies in incentive structures: patents, funding models, and commercial benchmarks often reward cost-reduction and task elimination rather than human empowerment or resilience.

+Moreover, the line between automation and augmentation is blurry.
+In some domains, automation may in fact enable augmentation by, for example, reducing cognitive load or freeing time for complex tasks.
+However, this requires intentional design.
+Without proactive interventions, automation risks degrading work quality or removing workers from critical feedback loops, thereby increasing system fragility.

-As AI continues to transform the workforce, the HCAI community has a critical role in shaping its trajectory to prioritize augmentation over automation.
-By focusing on designing systems that enhance human capabilities, address worker concerns, and foster equitable opportunities, HCAI can mitigate the risks of job polarization and economic inequality.
-The recommendations outlined in this paper---ranging from embedding feedback loops to advocating for augmentative AI policies---highlight actionable pathways for increasing HCAI’s translational impact.
+The recommendations outlined in this paper, ranging from embedding feedback loops to advocating for augmentative AI policies, highlight actionable pathways for increasing HCAI's translational impact.
 We proposed strategies that emphasize collaboration with diverse stakeholders, including workers, educational institutions, and policymakers, to ensure that AI aligns with human values and societal needs.
+By doing so, HCAI will be positioned not only as a moral imperative, but as a competitive advantage.